|

 currently happening...

 I'd love to cross paths in the physical realm.
+But

-Also, while I do try to respond to
+While I do try to respond to

-personal email, I do get quite a bit (ok, really, a LOT) and sometimes it
+personal email, I do get quite a bit (ok, really, a LOT) and

-the onslaught.
+it's just no longer feasible for me to respond to it all.
 If you have a question about an herb, a

 condition, or some combination thereof that doesn't

-pontificate.
+messaging me there is fraught).
 This'll give you the opportunity to get

-my opinion plus many others worthy of consideration.
+be worthy of consideration.

 If you need to get ahold of me specifically (about a